 Has dual tie-ins, so you can haul two dogs at once.
 Padded base of the front door is comfortable for the dog.
-Maximum capacity is 110 lbs.
+Maximum capacity is 110 pounds.
 Features a water bottle pocket so your dog can have some hydration during the bike trip, too.

 It's so lightweight and designed so well, you won't even really notice you're towing something.
 Perfect for those dog parents who love biking but hate leaving their little friend at home.
 Comes with a safety flag.
 Also works for small children.

 Has a sturdy build and is easy to set up.
-Tough 16-in. wheels handle surfaces well and provide a reasonably smooth ride.
+Tough 16-inch wheels handle surfaces well and provide a reasonably smooth ride.
 Interior is comfortable and ideal for small dogs.
 Attractive design; weather resistant materials.

 Easy to assemble.
 Features a sunroof so your furry friend can enjoy the weather while riding in style.
-Sturdy ride even when carrying a big dog — up to 110 lbs.
+Sturdy ride even when carrying a big dog — up to 110 pounds.
 Wheels come off easily for storing purposes.
 Useful side pockets built onto the cab.